 To further support your studies, you will have access to our Library’s Special Collections, which houses texts dating back to the 15th century.

-Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, and tutorials which typically have no more than 10 students.
-You also have the opportunity to have a one-to-one meeting with your tutor each week.
+Teaching on this degree is structured into lectures, where all students are taught together, seminars, which are smaller groups of around 15-20 students, and tutorials which are typically no more than 10 students.
+There will also be the opportunity to meet your tutor on a one-to-one basis each week.

 You will receive your feedback via the University’s Virtual Online Learning Environment (Moodle), and you are also welcome to discuss the feedback with your tutors.